jscript-panel/jscript-panel.github.io/docs/docs/changes/index.md

 !!! note
 	While `foobar2000` `2.0` is `Beta`, it's strongly recommended that you use the latest version. `Beta 18` is already required for some component features.

+### 3.2.1
+- The `Thumbs` sample has been limited to loading no more than 64MB of images from disk.

 ### 3.2.0
 - See this [page](3-2-0/).